bigtimecriminal/map_chart/README.md

 - states [US states]
 - subunits [just the boundary of the continental US] have an SU_A3 property and a SOVEREIGNT id

-countries have an SU_A3 prop and a name id subunits have an SU_A3 prop and a SOVEREIGNT id states have an SOV_A3 id

 The file is also automatically copied to the testbed.

 ## Make options

 SIMPLIFY_PROPORTION (0.05) - Will pass this simplification factor to topojson when creating maps.
-REMOVE_LAYERS ("") - Will remove the named layers from the finished data product. ex.
-REMOVE_LAYERS="countries subunits" will leave just a US states map
+REMOVE_LAYERS ("") - Will remove the named layers from the finished data product.